A Survey of Agent Memory in the Second Half: Towards Self-Evolving and Long-Horizon Agents: Taxonomy of Memory in Foundation Agents

 Different memory substrates can have different advantages and drawbacks.
 They have trade-offs in terms of access speed, scalability, adaptability, and reliability in ways that show up quickly on long-horizon tasks.
 In practice, the choice often comes down to fast, precise internal state versus scalable external storage that can become noisy as it grows.
+Table~\ref{tab:substrate_tradeoff} summarizes these trade-offs across eight operational dimensions: retrieval latency (time cost of accessing stored information), storage cost (memory footprint required), update flexibility (ease of modifying stored content), context window overhead (additional burden on the context window), cross-session persistence (whether information survives across sessions), scalability (capacity to accommodate growing memory), forgetting risk (susceptibility to knowledge degradation upon modification), and retrieval precision (accuracy of targeting relevant stored information).

 Internal memory, including parametric memory encoded in model weights, usually offers high-speed access and tight integration with reasoning.
 However, it is expensive to update and can suffer from catastrophic forgetting due to frequent modifications.
 It therefore fits stable, general-purpose knowledge better than rapidly changing or user-specific information.
 Latent substrates such as hidden activations or KV caches are fast and transient, making them well-suited to within-session state.
 However, their ephemeral nature and linear scaling with sequence length limit capacity and make them unsuitable for cross-session retention.
+Moreover, latent-state and KV cache substrates directly occupy the context budget, imposing significant context window overhead, and their storage cost scales with model depth, batch size, and precision.

 External memory, consisting of vector databases or stores, scales naturally with experience and supports flexible editing without retraining.
 However, retrieval adds latency and makes performance sensitive to indexing and retrieval quality.
-Prior work shows that storing excessive or low-quality items can inject noise and increase the difficulty of targeting the informative items, which degrades tightly coupled decision-making \citep{liu2024lost}.
+Prior work shows that storing excessive or low-quality items can inject noise and increase the difficulty of targeting the informative items, which degrades tightly coupled decision-making~\citep{liu2024lost}.
+Retrieval precision is further dependent on embedding quality, similarity metrics, and ranking algorithms, making it a key design consideration for external memory systems.
 To better tackle the issue, explicit memory management mechanisms such as pruning, summarization, and hierarchical organization are required and necessary.